statisticsnorway/dapla-statbank-client/README.md

 ### Installing from Pypi with Poetry
-In the dapla-jupyterlab-terminal:
+If the project-folder doesnt already have a pyproject.toml with poetry-info, run this in the dapla-jupyterlab-terminal:
 ```bash
 poetry init
 ```
-(If the project-folder doesnt already have a pyproject.toml with poetry-info)
+When poetry is initialized in the project-folder, install the package from Pypi, and create a kernel:
 ```bash
 poetry add dapla-statbank-client
 poetry run python -m ipykernel install --user --name test_statbank